Svantevith/talk-to-your-website/README.md

 This project delivers Retrieval-Augmented Generation (RAG) agent enhanced with LLM-optimized website crawler built using Crawl4AI, Langchain, ChromaDB and Ollama.
 The agent can crawl websites, store extracted content in a local vector database, and provide context-aware answers to user queries by retrieving and analyzing the most relevant pieces of textual information.

 At its core lays a user-friendly, interactive chat interface built with Streamlit, ensuring a seamless and responsive user experience.
-The chat application allows users to configure behaviour of the assistant as needed to receive contextually coherent responses.
+The chat application allows users to configure behaviour of the assistant as needed, including scraping strategy, vector store management and generative reasoning, to receive contextually coherent responses.

-By leveraging ChromaDB and Ollama on a local machine, this system offers several key advantages:
+By leveraging Playwright, ChromaDB and Ollama on a local machine, this system offers several key advantages:
 - Privacy & Security – No external API calls, ensuring data remains private.
 - Cost-Effective – No reliance on paid APIs or cloud subscriptions.
 - Offline Functionality – Works without an internet connection retrieving context from locally persisted collection.
 - Multilangage Support – Various models are trained on a broad collection of languages, however it must be taken into account that the leading language is English.

 This makes the application an excellent choice for research, knowledge management, and AI-powered text analysis without compromising control over your data.

 ## Features